 Open Source Won, but Software Freedom Hasn't Yet: A Guide & Commiseration Session for FOSS activists

-Bradley M. Kuhn is President and Distinguished Technologist at Software Freedom Conservancy, on the Board of Directors of the Free Software Foundation (FSF), and editor-in-chief of copyleft.org.
-Kuhn began his work in the software freedom movement as a volunteer in 1992, as an early adopter of GNU/Linux, and contributor to various Free Software projects.
-Kuhn's non-profit career began in 2000 at FSF.
-As FSF's Executive Director from 2001-2005, Kuhn led FSF's GPL enforcement, launched its Associate Member program, and invented the Affero GPL.
-Kuhn was appointed President of Conservancy in April 2006, was Conservancy's primary volunteer from 2006-2010, and has been a full-time staffer since early 2011.
-Kuhn holds a summa cum laude B.S. in Computer Science from Loyola University in Maryland, and an M.S. in Computer Science from the University of Cincinnati.
-Kuhn received an O'Reilly Open Source Award, in recognition for his lifelong policy work on copyleft licensing.
+Bradley M. Kuhn is the Policy Fellow and Hacker-in-Residence at Software Freedom Conservancy and editor-in-chief of copyleft.org.
+Kuhn began his work in the software freedom movement as a volunteer in 1992, as an early adopter of Linux-based systems and contributor to various Free Software projects, including Perl.
+He worked during the 1990s as a system administrator and software developer for various companies, and taught AP Computer Science.
+Kuhn's non-profit career began in 2000 at the Free Software Foundation (FSF).
+As FSF's Executive Director from 2001–2005, Kuhn led GPL enforcement, launched its Associate Member program, and invented the Affero GPL.
+Kuhn began as Conservancy's primary volunteer from 2006–2010, and became its first staffer in 2011.
+Kuhn holds a B.S. in Computer Science from Loyola University in Maryland, and an M.S. in Computer Science from the University of Cincinnati.
+Kuhn has a blog and co-hosts the audcast, Free as in Freedom.

 History never unfolds as we would expect.
 It's surprising and jarring that we've achieved both so much and so little.
 Every day, there is more Free and Open Source Software (FOSS) in the world than ever in history, but it's also a little bit harder each day to live a life that avoids proprietary software.
 Today's world of software technology is a ridiculous paradox.